Obtaining Court Records and Certified Copies of Documents

 If customers have questions or wish to receive a refund on the balance of their copy card, they may contact Caltronics at 916-363-2611.

-Written requests sent to the Civil Correspondence Clerk take approximately 3 weeks to complete and require fees for copying, certifying, and researching.
-Your letter should include as much information as you are able to provide, including the court case number, name of the document(s) you want copied and an indication if you want them certified (see fees listed below).
-If you do not know the court case number you can use the Court's Index Search Program for Unlimited Civil cases filed from 1992 to current, and Limited Civil Cases filed from 1996 to current.
-All cases that are not on the Court's Index Search Program are on microfiche, which is located in the Civil Records Unit, or at the Sacramento County Public Library, 828 I Street, Sacramento.
+Written requests sent to the Civil Correspondence Clerk take approximately 4-6 weeks to complete and require fees for copying, certifying, and researching.
+If you do not know the court case number you can use the court's public access site for Unlimited Civil cases filed from 1992 to current, and Limited Civil Cases filed from 1996 to current.
+Cases that are not on the Court's public access site are on microfiche, which is located in the Civil Records Unit, or at the Sacramento County Public Library, 828 I Street, Sacramento.

 The following charges apply if you wish court staff to search for and copy documents.
 You may send a blank check, made out to Sacramento Superior Court, bearing the words, "Not to exceed [amount] dollars" in the memo section.